Multiple system atrophy

 - olivopontocerebellar atrophy demonstrates primarily cerebellar dysfunction

-In a 2007 consensus paper 6 MSA has been divided clinically into two forms according to the dominant non-autonomic symptoms:
+In a 2007 consensus paper 6, multiple system atrophy (MSA) was divided clinically into two forms, according to the dominant non-autonomic symptoms:

 - MSA-C: predominance of cerebellar symptoms (olivopontocerebellar atrophy)